EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 let name1 = 'betty';

 function doStuff(data) {
   data = 'something else';
   console.log(data); // something else
 }

 doStuff(name1);
 console.log(name1); // betty
 ```

-- when we pass in `name1` to `doStuff()`, it only passes in the value
+- when we pass in `name1` to `doStuff()`, it only passes in the **value**
 - it does NOT reference to the external variable

 ### Reference vs copy with objects in functions

 ```
 const meatInventory = {
   bacon: 2,
   sausage: 3,
 };

 const veggieInventory = {
   lettuce: 5,
   tomatoes: 3,
 };

 const inventory = {
   ...meatInventory,
   ...veggieInventory,
 };

 function doStuff2(data) {
   data.tomatoes = 5000;
   console.log(data);
   // bacon: 2 lettuce: 5 sausage: 3 tomatoes: 5000
 }

 doStuff2(inventory);
 console.log(inventory);
 // bacon: 2 lettuce: 5 sausage: 3 tomatoes: 5000
 ```

-- when you pass in an object into a function, and you modify that object, the external object will also be updated
+- when you pass in an object into a function, and you modify that object inside of that function, the external object will also be updated
+- this is not the case for booleans, numbers and strings - it IS the case for objects and arrays
+- be careful to not accidentally also modify data that lives outside of that function

 ## Maps

-See [maps.html](./maps.html) and [maps.js](./maps.js) in this module's folder to follow up with the coding bits.
+**Following examples are referring to `maps.html` and `maps.js`**

 - a `map` is very similar to an object
 - a `map` is simply for storing data